• Skip to primary navigation

 • Salted Butter.
 Unsalted butter or coconut oil can be used in place of salted butter.

 • Creamy peanut butter.
-I recommend using a variety of peanut butter that is solid at room temperature.
-You can also use crunchy peanut butter if you like the little bits of crunch in your cookies.
+I recommend using peanut butter that is solid at room temperature.
+You can also use crunchy peanut butter.

 • Light brown sugar.
 If you like a little bolder, molasses taste then you can use dark brown sugar.
 Coconut sugar also works well.

 • Fine sea salt.
-I only ever bake with pure, fine sea salt.
-If you are using iodized salt I recommend decreasing the amount of salt by half.
+If using iodized salt I recommend decreasing the amount by half.

 • Mix-ins. chocolate chips, mini peanut butter cups, white chocolate chips, raisins, dried cranberries, cinnamon chips, walnuts, pecans, etc.